Technology and culture are changing how we work, live and interact

 As technology and culture change the way we work, live and interact, how can women not only keep up but have a seat at the table?
 How can they help shift thinking and make a positive impact in their careers, communities and society at large?

-They also dug into how MetLife is helping keep women at the forefront of growth and transformation at the company and the global economy at large.
+MetLife's Cindy Pace, Assistant Vice President of Diversity and Inclusion at MetLife talks about MetLife's focus on transforming the future and how MetLife is helping keep women at the forefront of growth and transformation at the company, and the global economy at large.

 What does it mean to ‘Transform the Future’?

 Cindy Pace: ‘Transform the Future’ is about thriving in the age of disruption and having a role in shaping the future.
 When I was being recruited by MetLife four and a half years ago, I was told that we were going through a transformation and I found that exciting because it’s during these moments that people are more open to saying yes to a project or assignment since the future is still being shaped and they don’t have all the answers.

 As we see future trends and business projections, we need to start thinking about creating purpose-driven value that makes a positive impact, not only on our business, but in our communities and society as a whole.
 So, ‘Transform the Future’ is really an action pledge that no matter how challenging things may look, I am going to be adaptable and agile in a way that truly makes a difference.